rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

     <img src= "images/sso6.png" alt="SSO" style="border: 1px solid black;">

-## Task 6 :  Configure Okta as an Identity Provider in OCI IAM Identity Domain
+## 6. Configure Okta as an Identity Provider in OCI IAM Identity Domain

 1. In the OCI Console in the domain you are working in, click Security and then click Identity providers.